gtkrug/txdps-shib3/README.md

         <resolver:Dependency ref="Email" />
     </resolver:DataConnector>

-The above sample queries the IIR test service that always returns incomplete testing.
+The above IIRQuery sample queries the IIR test service that always returns incomplete testing.
 For production the queryUrl would be https://tca.iir.com/api/Lookup?code=